0xalexbel/fhe-erc3643/README.md

 - The DvA (Delivery versus Action) contract is also fully converted as well as its entire test suite.
 A fully running example is available at A full running script is available at [./test/scripts/fhevm/DVA.sh](https://github.com/0xalexbel/fhe-erc3643/blob/main/test/scripts/fhevm/DVA.sh)
 - `OnChainID` is included as-is along with its test suite, just renamed to `identity` (added solidity 0.8.24 support + linter corrections).
 No FHE features have been included.

+# Development Roadmap

+- Improve the `hardhat-fhevm` hardhat plug-in to support multiple nodes
+- Add command `trex new-token` to create multiple tokens on the same factory.
+Right now it only supports a single token
+- Remove the `--unpause` flag in the `trex setup` command
+- Test on Zama's dev node
+- Test on Anvil/Hardhat node
+- Implement DvD (Delivery versus Delivery)
+- Convert missing modules to FHEVM (Country-related modules, TimeTransfersLimitsModule.sol, MaxBalanceModule.sol, TransferFeesModule.sol)
+- Encrypt the `country` property

 # Install & Test